SarahDunlap/deduplicator/README.md

-# Deduplicate CLI
+# Deduplicate

-Deduplicate CLI is a tool that will take identically structured json records and deduplicate the set with the following rules:
+Deduplicate is a tool that will take identically structured json records and deduplicate the set with the following rules:

 1. The data from the newest date should be preferred